-Most organizations are constrained on IT help time, so it's best to plan ahead or keep the sending/receiving of data very simple.
-If you're doing a live trial (most common), but are not posting realtime data, then you'll need a place for each FSP to send forecast files to.
-One of the metrics that you may be using for deciding on a FSP is the timeliness of the forecasts.
-In this case, it is important that you can verify the time of delivery.
+If a live trial is planned (most common), but real-time data will not be made available to the FSPs, then a place for each FSP to send forecast files will need to be setup.
+One of the metrics that is often used to evaluate an FSP is the timeliness of forecast delivery.
+In this case, it is important that a mechanism to verify the time of delivery be established.